npm/static-pages/jobs.md

 <hgroup>
   <h1>nice people matter</h1>
-  <h2>npm is hiring and internshipping</h2>
+  <h2>npm is hiring</h2>
 </hgroup>

-We are currently looking for a Registry Engineer and a Support Tech, as well as an intern (for summer 2015).
+We are currently looking for a Registry Engineer and a Support Tech.
 Even if none of those is what you're interested in, if you would like to work with us and have skills you think would be helpful, please send an email with evidence of your experience (like your resume, or links to LinkedIn/GitHub/wherever) to [jobs@npmjs.com](mailto:jobs@npmjs.com).

 We’d like to hear from you.